ShivamBari2728/Flutter-Projects/apitestapp/README.md

 # Staff Management app

-This app access data from Firebase Realtime Database and can perform CRUD operation as well.
+This app access data from Firebase Realtime Database using API and can perform CRUD operation as well.

 # Screenshots